Announcing MasterClef 2024

-Students of all musical genres — from classical, pop and rock to indie, house and beyond — and any musical instrument or voice are invited to arrange, perform, compose, produce or improvise a new work based on a selected melody from Taylor’s piece.
+Students of all musical genres — from classical, pop and rock to indie, house and beyond — and any musical instrument or voice are invited to arrange, perform, compose, produce or improvise a new work based on a selected melody featured in Muhly’s piece.

-Finalists will join Taylor in Burlington on October 28 and 29 to workshop their music and attend the VSO concert featuring from despair… Light! at The Flynn.
+Finalists will join Muhly in Burlington on May 3 and 4 to workshop their music and attend the VSO concert featuring Muhly’s piece at The Flynn.
 Cash prizes will be awarded to one grand prize winner and two runners-up.

 Submission guidelines, deadlines and examples are provided below.

-- One grand prize winner will receive a $300 cash prize and a “composer’s bundle” (including an orchestration notebook and other helpful tools for their craft).
+- One grand prize winner will receive a $300 cash prize.

-- Two runners-up will receive a $150 cash prize each as well as the “composer’s bundle.”
+- Two runners-up will receive a $150 cash prize.

-The submission must be an audio recording no less than 1 minute and no more than 3 minutes long, in which the MasterClef theme by Matthew Evan Taylor is used.
+The submission must be an audio recording no less than 1 minute and no more than 3 minutes long, in which the 2024 MasterClef theme is used.
 We invite you to transform this theme in any way you like, as long as we can still recognize that what you have created is derived from it.

 Student compositions may include any musical instrument or group of musical instruments, in any musical style or genre and in any language (if words are used).